 “Rainfall totals up to 3 inches are possible and could create scattered flooding concerns in these areas,” the WPC said.

-Flood watches are posted for parts of six states from Kentucky to Maryland, including Washington, DC, and Baltimore along with other cities.
+Flood watches are posted for central Pennsylvania, eastern Maryland and northern Virginia, affecting Baltimore and Washington DC along with other cities.